Chinese Immigration Act, 1885: History

-In the early 1880s, during the construction of the Canadian Pacific Railway, as many as 17,000 Chinese immigrants came to Canada to work as labourers.
+In the early 1880s, during the construction of the Canadian Pacific Railway (CPR), as many as 17,000 Chinese immigrants came to Canada to work as labourers.
 Many individuals arrived from China, but others came from American states that included Washington, Oregon, and California, following their work on railroads and in mining camps.
 The arrival of the Chinese in Canada was partially the result of a demand for cheap labour in the West.
 Major labour shortages in British Columbia threatened the economic viability of Canada.
 Thus, as a way to bring the West economic efficiency, Chinese immigration was encouraged in the early 1880s.
-Furthermore, the Canadian Pacific Railway, also called the CPR, was formed to physically unite Canada, and industrialists desired cheap labour to complete its construction.
+Furthermore, the CPR was formed to physically unite Canada, and industrialists desired cheap labour to complete its construction.
 Founded in 1881, the CPR was completed on 7 November 1885, "six years ahead of schedule, when the last spike was driven at Craigellachie, B.C."
 Following its completion, the demand for Chinese immigration decreased significantly.

 Immigration to Canada also resulted from troubling political and social circumstances in China.
 Over 44,000 immigrants arrived in Canada between 1858 and 1923, most of whom were "male, relatively uneducated, and unskilled."
 Most Chinese immigrants during this period resided in the province of British Columbia, particularly in the cities of New Westminster and Victoria.
 In addition to their work on the CPR, early immigrants were employed in occupations that included mining, forestry, and fishing.

 Although initially welcome in Canada, an increasing fear that immigrants would take jobs from Canadians, as well as a fear of Chinese people in general, resulted in the ostracization of the Chinese community and calls for immigration reform.
 They were also said to be "subject to loathsome diseases and demoralising habits" and considered to be an "unassimilable people."
 As a result of the public's distrust of Chinese immigrants, the province of British Columbia reconsidered their legal status between the years 1872 and 1885.
 In 1884, for example, British Columbia's Legislature attempted to "prevent their immigration, to impose an annual poll tax of $10, and to forbid their acquisition of Crown Lands."